atheken/css-exclude/README.md

-#What is `cssmerge`?
+#What is `css-exclude`?

-Cssmerge is a simple utility that allows you to input two css files, and have the utility print out the rules/at-rules that are found in the first file, but not the second.
+css-exclude is a simple utility that allows you to input two css files, and have the utility print out the rules/at-rules that are found in the first file, but not the second.

-Cssmerge doesn't care about document order, which makes it dangerous to use on complex CSS files, but if you're trying to resolve missing declarations betwene two css files, it's a great diagnostic tool.
+css-exclude doesn't care about document order, which makes it dangerous to use on complex CSS files, but if you're trying to resolve missing declarations between two css files, it's a great diagnostic tool.

 ###&lt;blink>WARNING: ALPHA!&lt;/blink>